 Meet the Author

-Prior to joining Aldrich, Casey was a retirement plan consultant and portfolio manager for Northwest Capital Management.
-His broad range of expertise included retirement plan fiduciary oversite, investment research and portfolio construction as well as providing recordkeeper platform research, fee analysis, revenue sharing and policy statement review.
-Prior to Northwest Capital Management, Casey worked with…
+Before joining Aldrich Wealth, Casey was a retirement plan consultant and portfolio manager for a Northwest-based investment advisory firm and spent some time with a national wealth management firm.
+His broad range of expertise includes retirement plan fiduciary oversight, investment research, portfolio construction as well as providing record keeper platform research, fee analysis, revenue sharing,…

 - Retirement plan consulting